-Making sure your baby’s room is a safe temperature is important, so investing in a baby room thermometer is often a good idea, allowing you to check the room temperature at a glance.
+Making sure your baby’s room is a safe temperature and isn't too hot or cold is important, so investing in a baby room thermometer is often a good idea, allowing you to check the room temperature at a glance.

 What temperature should my baby’s room be?